Insured-Retirement-Institute/Systematic-Program/README.md

 ---

-## Versioning

-- Follow semantic versioning for specification updates.
-- Document changes in commit messages and changelogs to support integrator adoption.
-- Clearly label draft vs active versions in alignment with IRI DFA governance.

----

 ## Code of Conduct

 Please review and adhere to the **Code of Conduct** and **Style Guide** provided in the repository to ensure consistency and professionalism.